“Run and tell all of the angels, this could take all night…”

 She’d tell me that she didn’t understand why I liked writing.
 She didn’t understand why I bothered or what I was looking to get out of it- why I took it seriously; why I’d be so hard on myself over it, why I never thought it was good enough.
 I’d talk about the ideas I’d have for pieces- the frustration I felt in my attempts to bring them to the proper terms- and she’d stare blankly and tell me that she didn’t get it, which I suppose was slightly more polite than telling me to shut the fuck up.

 I don’t sleep well at night, and I haven’t for a long time.
 I’ll often wake up with feelings of an unidentifiable, shapeless dread- a subtle haunting- which I can’t immediately suss out the origins of, that will cause me to stand in my kitchen for several minutes, long after midnight, composing myself.
-These feelings were stronger when my life was a disaster- after my engagement and career blew up at the same time, when I had given up on long-term planning, when I had suicide as a potential endgame, where I’d go out with two middle-fingers up to the world that betrayed me.
+These feelings were stronger when my life was a disaster- after my engagement and career blew up at the same time, when I had given up on long-term planning, when I had suicide as a potential endgame, where I’d go out with two middle-fingers aimed at a world that’s only betrayed me.
 This felt like being on fire, which had since been extinguished, and now the remaining embers caused a dull burn.

 This is why you spend your time grinding away- this is why productivity is all that matters to you.
 This is why bouts of creative impotence keep you up at night.
-This is why you can’t picture yourself settling in to a week aboard a cruise-ship or hidden away in some resort hotel in Mexico- the anxiety of spending time doing anything but turning eternal truth into art, like an intellectual alchemist- Henry fucking Frankenstein, half-mad, looking at your best work and swearing you know what it feels like to be God– nauseates you.
+This is why you can’t picture yourself settling into a week aboard a cruise-ship or hidden away at some resort hotel in Mexico- the anxiety of spending time doing anything but turning eternal truth into art nauseates you.
+You’re an intellectual alchemist- Henry fucking Frankenstein, half-mad, looking at your best work and swearing you know what it feels like to be God.
+Greatness lies just beyond your reach, but it’s there and you can feel it.
+Even starting with nothing, you can take what’s needed from your surroundings and make from it something more.
+On your best days, by anyone’s judgement, you’d have to be considered clever.